 For this church:

-Grave-markers are concentrated to the south of the church in the largest area of the churchyard.
+There are burials on all sides but are concentrated to the south of the church in the largest area of the churchyard.
 It appears that the earliest headstones date from the 18th century, but most of the older stones are much weathered and difficult to read.